A step-by-step guide to Freshdesk automation to send reminders on pending tickets

 Free$0Basic Ticketing, Knowledge Base

-Growth$15/agent/monthIncludes some automation capabilities.
+Growth$15/agent/monthIncludes essential automation capabilities.

-Pro$49/agent/monthAdvanced automation, custom objects, custom reporting.
+Pro$49/agent/monthAdvanced automation, custom objects, and powerful reporting.

-Enterprise$79/agent/monthFull automation suite, audit logs, skill-based assignment.
+Enterprise$79/agent/monthFull automation suite, audit logs, and enterprise-grade tools.

 Frequently asked questions